 About SCANDRILL, INC.:

 SCANDRILL, INC. is celebrating its 42nd year in business.
 Since 1977, the company has provided land contract drilling services to independent and major oil and gas exploration companies.
-Headquartered in Houston, Texas, with operational offices in Tyler and Odessa, the company’s 17 rigs are drilling in Texas, Louisiana, Oklahoma and New Mexico.
+Headquartered in Houston, Texas, with operational offices in Tyler, Odessa and Yukon, the company’s 31 rigs are drilling in Texas, Louisiana, Oklahoma and New Mexico.